googleapis/google-cloud-node/packages/google-cloud-resourcemanager/samples/README.md

 [![Build](https://storage.googleapis.com/cloud-docs-samples-badges/GoogleCloudPlatform/nodejs-docs-samples/nodejs-docs-samples-resource-manager.svg)]()

 Google Cloud Platform provides container resources such as Organizations and Projects, that allow you to group and hierarchically organize other Cloud Platform resources.
 This hierarchical organization lets you easily manage common aspects of your resources such as access control and configuration settings.
-The [Google Cloud Resource Manager API](https://cloud.google.com/resource-manager/docs) enables you to programmatically manage these container resources.
+The [Cloud Resource Manager API](https://cloud.google.com/resource-manager/docs/) enables you to programmatically manage these container resources.

 ## Table of Contents